BishoyAbd/SoleekTask/README.md

 * **data** : represent the Model layer in MVP. contains three important classes.

 1. **WeddingRepository**.
-class to hide methods invocation and encapsulate LocalDataSource and ReoteDataSource.
+class to hide methods invocation and encapsulate LocalDataSource and RemoteDataSource.
 2. **LocalDataSource**
 class responsible for caching data (storing plans in our case)
 3. **RemoteDataSource**.